Debt Management

 As mentioned earlier, payments are based on affordability with a 'pro rata' system being used to distribute the payments to creditors.
 In most circumstances, so long as creditors can see they are receiving their fair share of the payments, they are happy.

-There are two types of debt management companies that provide Debt Management Plans in the UK:
+There are two types of Debt Management Plans in the UK:

 There are hundreds of commercial debt management companies in the UK, each offering their own debt management advice on how best to deal a serious debt problem.
 However, there can be significant differences between these debt management companies and the quality of debt advice that they offer, so you should be prepared to shop around before you commit to any particular company.

-After an initial free consultation, most commercial debt management companies will charge fees for the debt management services they offer.
-The level of fees will vary from company to company, but usually there will be a set up fee, equal to 2 monthly plan payments, as well as an administration fee of a given percentage each month, which gets deducted from your monthly payment before distribution to creditors.
+After an initial free consultation, most commercial debt management companies will charge fees for the debt management services they provide.
+The level of fees will vary from company to company, but usually there will be a set up fee, as well as an monthly management fee, which gets deducted from your monthly payment before distribution to creditors.

 There are some organisations, set up and supported by creditors, which provide debt management services and debt management solutions to people without charging any fees at all.